Chris Gore

 Christopher Patrick Gore (born September 5, 1965) is an American speaker and writer on the topic of independent film.

-Life and career
+He founded, edited and wrote for Film Threat magazine and website and other film sites.
+He was producer, writer or host for several TV series, such as Attack of the Show.
+He created several films and shorts like My Big Fat Independent Movie.
+He authored several books on filmmaking.

+Early life

 Gore was born in Big Rapids, Michigan and attended Kimball High School in Royal Oak, Michigan.

+Gore was a film student at Detroit's Wayne State University, but he dropped out after starting Film Threat.

+Career

-Gore is the head writer and the founder of Film Threat magazine, a project dedicated to covering independent and underground film which he started in 1985.
-He was also the executive editor of Computer Player Magazine from 1993–1995.
+Gore is the head writer and the founder of Film Threat magazine, a project covering independent and underground film which he started in 1985.

+Early in his career, he had created several short films as Christian Gore: Betaville, Doorman, Red, and Ouch!.
+He also made an hour-long docudrama, Cool Teenager from the Planet X. He sold some of these through Film Threat Video.

+Gore became the Editor in Chief of the newly renamed magazine VideoGames - The Ultimate Gaming Magazine, starting with the September 1993 issue until the December 1996 issue.
 During this time, he also made his first television appearances on the Jones Computer Network, the network television precursor to ZDTV, as an editorialist and commentator on the state of video games and society.

-Gore appeared on the G4 television program Attack of the Show, and had also done a film-related segment on the weekly FX series The X Show.
+Gore was a recurring host on the G4 television program Attack of the Show for the DVDuesday segment, reviewing DVDs.
+He had also done a film-related segment on the weekly FX series The X Show.
 He was also the host and moderator of The New Movie Show with Chris Gore, also on FX, in 2000, where a panel mixed between critics and celebrity guests reviewed movies.
 G4 then based a recurring gag in an August 2010 episode of Attack of the Show on the murder of Chris Gore, bringing up three potential murderers each - furthering the idea that his movies are horrible and that everyone wanted to kill him.